cul/dlst-studio/_spaces/lehman.md

 {: .lead}

-Additionally, CUL Studio Lehman has six Dell Precision Tower 5810 PCs with 32GB of RAM and 30-inch (2560x1600) monitors running Windows 10.
-The machines are outfitted with a wide array of CUL Studio–supported software, including:
+Additionally, Studio Lehman has six Dell Precision Tower 5810 PCs with 32GB of RAM and 30-inch (2560x1600) monitors running Windows 10.
+The machines are outfitted with a wide array of Studio–supported software, including:

 <div class="list-group mb-3">
 {% for app in site.software %}